Product Liability Lawyers Weigh in on Liability Issues for Washington Cell Phone Users

 Holding Manufacturers Liable for Damages Requires the Assistance of an Attorney

 While this case may not fare well for plaintiffs, it does not mean that individuals injured by the neglect of a manufacturer are left without options.
-If you are injured from a defective device, contact the attorneys at Brett McCandlis Brown, PLLC now.
-Our attorneys are here to assist you with your injury case.
+If you are injured from a defective device, contact the product liability attorneys at Brett McCandlis Brown & Conner, PLLC now.
+Our Washington injury lawyers are here to assist you with your injury case.
 Schedule a free consultation now by calling 800-925-1875 or completing our online contact form, and an attorney will contact you directly.